claudiajs/claudia-api-builder/docs/customise-responses.md

 # How to customise responses (HTTP codes, headers, content types)

-By default, Claudia.js uses 500 as the HTTP response code for all errors, and 200 for successful operations.
+Claudia automatically configures your API for the most common use case, the way javascript developers expect.
+The HTTP response code 500 will be used for all runtime errors, and 200 for successful operations.
 The `application/json` content type is default for both successes and failures.

-You can change all that by using the optional third argument to handler definition methods, or by responding with an instance of an `ApiResponse` class.
+Of course, you can easily change all those parameters, add your own custom headers and respond with different codes.
+There are several ways to configure the response:

+* [Static configuration](#static-configuration), when all responses on a route should always use the same code and headers
+* [Use an ApiResponse object](#apiresponse-object), when you want to decide at runtime which HTTP response code/headers to use
+* [Define Custom API Gateway responses](#api-gateway-responses), when you want to configure API Gateway errors (such as 'method not found')

+In addition, Claudia API builder has a few nice shortcuts for managing Cross-Origin Resource Sharing (CORS).
+Check out the [Configuring CORS](cors.md) page for more information.

 ## Static configuration